 The Greater Yellowstone Network monitors seven natural resource “vital signs” of park health.
 We selected each vital sign based on multiple criteria, including: How well did it represent the overall health of park resources?
 How well could it alert us to environmental stressors?

 The Greater Yellowstone Network’s monitoring plan and its appendices describe our monitoring strategy in detail.
-Click on a vital sign to learn more about our network’s monitoring programs.
+Our two-page vital signs brief provides an overview.
+Click on a vital sign, below, to learn more about our network’s monitoring programs.